 With the renovation in process, Hong Kong Disneyland does not have a fireworks show.
 However, it will be resumed upon completion of the new castle.

-Hong Kong Disneyland Ticket prices and hours (as of January 2019, all prices in US Dollar)
+Hong Kong Disneyland Resort Ticket prices and hours

 At the time of year we were there (March), one day to visit the Park was plenty.
 If you took in as many shows as possible and were staying at one of the 3 HK Disneyland hotels, a 2-day ticket would make sense.
 As a tourist, I didn’t want to spend more than one day at Disney because Hong Kong has so much more to offer.